mcjoules/html-learning/README.md

 ![name](https://img.shields.io/static/v1?label=<label>&message=<message>&color=<color>&logo=<name>)
 ```

-**Things I struggle with:** understanding markdown syntax, markdown spacing and line break, working between md syntax and html [what work and what doesn't work], discovering the affects and relation of md syntax and html, keeping codes tidy and well structured.
+**Things I struggled with:** understanding markdown syntax, markdown spacing and line break, working between md syntax and html [what work and what doesn't work], discovering the affects and relation of md syntax and html, keeping codes tidy and well structured.

 ---